 Hike the yellow-blazed trail for picturesque views of the New York City skyline.
 Rifle Camp Park sits on the edge of Garret Mountain, a section of First Watchung Mountain.
 That means there’s plenty of space to spend time in nature and hike too.

 395 Rifle Camp Road, Woodland Park, NJ 07424

 Ringwood State Park

-Ringwood State Park is comprised of four parts – Ringwood Manor, the NJ State Botanical Garden, Shepherd Lake, and Bear Swamp Lake.
-As spring starts, check out the blooms at the Botanical Garden.
+Ringwood State Park has four parts – Ringwood Manor, the NJ State Botanical Garden, Shepherd Lake, and Skylands Manor.
+Don’t forget to check out the blooms at the Botanical Garden.